Oh, Holy Shit! I'm laughing too hard to even type.

 I figured that I'd only be out for a few drinks and head home early, so I abandoned my tried & true hard-drinking strategy of grabbing some food first, and sticking to Bud bottles.
 By drinking Bud I sacrifice some taste, but am able to accurately gauge my alcohol intake, which is handy if you're pounding 'em down.
 I started drinking Maredsous 10s on an empty stomach, and was pretty loaded before I even started in on the shot regiment.

-- It was after midnight, I was loaded, and I had been talked into heading out to Georgetown to continue drinking.
+7 or 8 shots and god-knows how many beers later - It was after midnight, I was loaded, and I had been talked into heading out to Georgetown to continue drinking.
 Okay, It should be noted here that I HATE Georgetown with a burning passion, and haven't gone out there in over 3 years.
 I don't do Georgetown, but there I was pounding down high-alcohol Belgian Abbey Pub Ale in some yuppie bar.
 This is where I started to get feisty.
 I spent all of my energy between sips (and smoke breaks) trying to goad my friends into asinine socio-political arguments.
 It apparently worked, because I made one person cry, 2 people left, and I got a drink thrown in my face - It must have been one hell of a rant.
 I then decided to slam the 2 bottles of ale in front of me, get the hell out of Georgetown, and head back to the other bar.
 Halfway through the first bottle I got a throat full of foam, and then proceeded to vomit into my left shirt pocket and all over my cigarettes.
 Charming.
 We get kicked out of the bar, my friends go to grab some food, and I decide to call it a night and head home.

 At this point, it's 3:00 in the AM, and I'm wandering through Georgetown trying to get a cab to take me to the Northern edge of the DC city limits.
 All I remember about this point in the night, is accidentally stumbling onto some crime-scene while trying to find a place to take a leak, and being shooed-off by the DCPD.
 It took 45 minutes out in the bitter cold (with approximately a dozen cabs refusing the fare) before I snagged a cab that was willing to take me up to Takoma (for the bargain-basement price of twice the regular fare).